aogaki/ELIFANT-Event/json-editor/README.md

 ## Features
 - Load any chSettings.json file (2D array: [module][channel])
 - Select a module and view/edit all its channels in a spreadsheet-like table
+- **Apply common values to all channels** - Set a property value once and apply it to all channels in a module
 - Edit values directly in the table (supports numbers, strings, and JSON objects)
 - Sticky key column for easy navigation
 - Material Design UI for a modern look